mgechev/angularjs-style-guide/README.md

 * Use `resolve` to resolve dependencies before the view is shown.

-# Testing

-TBD

-Until this section is completed you can use [this one](https://github.com/daniellmb/angular-test-patterns).

 # Contribution

 Since the goal of this style guide is to be community-driven, contributions are greatly appreciated.